pingidentity/terraform-provider-pingone/docs/resources/mfa_policy.md

 Resource to create and manage MFA Policies in a PingOne Environment.

+!> The device factor types `security_key` and `platform` are now deprecated, and cannot be configured for environments created after 19th June 2023, nor environments that have been upgraded to use the latest FIDO2 policies.
+Existing environments that were created before 19th June 2023 and have not been upgraded can continue to use the `security_key` and `platform` device types, but should look to upgrade the environment's FIDO2 policy support and migrate to the `fido2` device factor type.

 ## Example Usage - Basic Policy

-The following example enables the Platform Biometrics, Security Key FIDO2 and Authenticator TOTP factors.
+The following example enables the FIDO2 and TOTP Authenticator factors.

 ```terraform
 resource "pingone_environment" "my_environment" {